sclukey/libui-swift/README.md

 ## Swift Version

 This package is tested with Swift 3, earlier versions of Swift will be ignored completely.
+Specifically, this is compatible with **Swift 3.0 Preview 6 and above**.

 ## libui Version